 The Board of Trustees of the Foothill-De Anza Community College District appoints members of the Measures G & C Citizens’ Bond Oversight Committee.

-Joan Barram has an extensive background in public service and education.
+Joan Barram is a member of the League of Women Voters of Los Altos-Mountain View Area.
+She has an extensive background in public service and education.
 She recently completed two terms as a member of the district’s Board of Trustees, but her history with the district spans more than 30 years, including service on the Foothill-De Anza Foundation Board of Directors, Euphrat Museum of Art advisory council, and Yes on Measure C campaign committee.
 Outside the district, Barram served as a member of the Cupertino Union School District Board of Education, California School Boards Association delegate assembly, EdSource board, The Women’s Foundation of California Women of Silicon Valley Donors’ Circle, and Silicon Valley Community Foundation Citizen’s Advisory Committee.
 She earned a bachelor’s degree in biology from Wheaton College.

-Nancy Bremeau is a resident of Los Altos and has a widespread background in community service while serving in both leadership and membership roles for several organizations that promote education and issues that impact our youth.
-Nancy is a current member of the Los Altos Rotary Club, the Los Altos Community Coalition, the Los Altos LEAD Alumni Coordinator – LACF and the Scouts of America, BSA Leader.
+Nancy Bremeau is a current member of the Los Altos Rotary Club, the Los Altos Community Coalition, the Los Altos LEAD Alumni Coordinator – LACF and the Scouts of America, BSA Leader.
+She is a resident of Los Altos and has a widespread background in community service while serving in both leadership and membership roles for several organizations that promote education and issues that impact our youth.
 Most recently, Nancy was appointed to a position to serve on the Santa Clara County Commission on the Status of Women.
-She earned a Master’s degree in Journalism from Northwestern University and a Bachelor’s degree in Business and Marketing from Washington State University.
+She earned a master’s degree in Journalism from Northwestern University and a bachelor’s degree in Business and Marketing from Washington State University.

 Marge Bruno, Senior Citizens’ Organization Representative

-Marge Bruno, who served six years as a member of the district’s Audit and Finance Committee, has a background in finance and accounting and many years of service in government and community organizations.
+Marge Bruno is a current member of the American Association of Retired Persons (AARP).
+She has served six years as a member of the district’s Audit and Finance Committee, has an extensive background in finance and accounting and brings many years of service in government and community organizations.
 In addition to her professional experience, which includes ownership of the mortgage brokerage firm Adobe Financial Group, Bruno has served the community as a member of the Los Altos City Council, Los Altos Womens’ Caucus, Los Altos Community Foundation Finance Committee, Los Altos Morning Forum, Bay Area Air Quality Management District Board, League of California Cities Committee on Revenue and Taxation, Santa Clara County Paratransit Committee, Santa Clara Valley Water Commission, Santa Clara Valley Water District Flood Control Advisory Board, and the Los Altos School District Citizens’ Financial Advisory Committee.